lickdltd/chorus-dcl/README.md

 Player can optionally also take the following argument:

+- `config`: an object with optional config parameters
+  - `url`: a string to override the player url
+  - `volume`: a number to change the volume of the player
-- `parcels`: a list of parcel coordinates to activate the player on
+  - `parcels`: a list of parcels coordinates to activate the player on
+  - `zones`: a list of zone transform objects to activate the player on
+  - `debug`: a boolean to enable debug

 #### Basic